Preparedness

 The Chatham County Outdoor Emergency Warning Siren System is used to notify residents of danger within their community.
 Currently there are 61 sirens installed, which cover 95% of Chatham County.
 Click here for a Siren Map.

-Warning sirens are used in Chatham County to notify people about ALL hazards (such as hazardous materials, fires, explosions, tornadoes) that would require the public to act to ensure their safety.
+Warning sirens are used in Chatham County to notify people about tornado warnings within our community.
+When sirens sound, residents are asked to seek shelter immediately.
 The Chatham Emergency Management Agency installed the warning sirens in or near outdoor recreation areas and where a large number of people typically gather.

 The sirens have an effective range of two miles in diameter.
 At 100 feet, the sirens are heard at 129 decibels (the equivalent sound level of a jet engine taking off).
 At one mile, they're heard at 70 decibels (the equivalent sound level of a normal conversation).
 This alert tone, which is a continuous 3-minute sounding siren, can be heard by clicking the following link: Warning Siren Sound.